COUNSELING for PERSONAL & RELATIONAL GROWTH

 - Resolving inner conflicts and relationship issues

 - Recognizing and moving through resistance, self-sabotaging, or self-limiting behaviors in therapy and in your life—without disturbing the status quo, there will be minimal change

 - Being okay with emotions and sensations that come up in therapy or in your life outside of the therapy office—it is quite normal to have painful memories come forth; it is a natural part of the therapeutic process where you come to recognize that your shadow self (i.e., what we tend to deny about ourselves/what is holding you back from the life you want) wants to be healed

 Counseling When Compared to Coaching

 At Phoenix Rising Solutions, LLC, we currently offer only Counseling services.
 Hugo is not currently taking Coaching clients at this time.
 Counseling and Coaching are similar in that they both use psychological theory and practice to help affect change.
 However, there are some main differences between the two approaches: Coaching does not attempt to resolve therapeutic, mental health problems.
 Both approaches focus on the present and future while gathering some information from the past; however counseling may more fully explore past psychological experiences, patterns, and traumas and how they relate to present functioning.
 Coaching is not covered by medical insurance.

-Insurance Accepted: For counseling, we currently accept the following carriers: Aetna, Blue Cross Blue Shield PPO/HMO and Blue Choice, Cigna, Magellan, MHNetwork, TriCare, United Behavioral Health/Optum Health, and Value Options insurance and EAPs: ACI, Anthem (Blue Cross Blue Shield), Carebridge, ComPsych, LifeWorks, Perspectives Ltd., and Workplace Options You can also check out Jennifer's Psychology Today page for more information or contact her directly at 630-215-5225 to set up an appointment.
+Insurance Accepted: For counseling, we currently accept the following carriers: Aetna, Blue Cross Blue Shield PPO/HMO and Blue Choice, Cigna, Magellan, MHNetwork, TriCare, United Behavioral Health/Optum Health, and Value Options insurance and EAPs: ACI, Anthem (Blue Cross Blue Shield), Carebridge, ComPsych, LifeWorks, Perspectives Ltd., and Workplace Options You can contact the office directly at 630-215-5225 to set up an appointment.

 What to Expect During Counseling Sessions